vicendominguez/http-enum-vodafone-hua253s/README.md

 ### The pre-scholar bug

-I found a new security bug in that new firmware version.
+I found a new simple security bug in that new firmware version.
 It is so easy to see it that I named it "the Pre-scholar bug".
 Basically, it is not validating the session cookie in some administration webpages:

  - http://<IP>/html_253s/api/ntwk/WlanBasic
  - http://<IP>/html_253s/api/system/diagnose_internet